I may get paid commission for purchases made after clicking a link in this post.

-Tools for keyword optimisation
+Tools for keyword optimization

-The main tool for keyword optimisation is the Yoast SEO plugin.
+The main tool for keyword optimization is the Yoast SEO plugin.
 Yoast SEO is a plugin which is available in WordPress.
-You can type in your keyword phrase and Yoast will show you how you can improve your blog post in order to optimise your text for that keyword.
+You can type in your keyword phrase and Yoast will show you how you can improve your blog post in order to optimize your text for that keyword.
 Yoast gives you a red, orange or green traffic light against each of the criteria to show how well you are doing.